2018 in poetry

-Major poetry related events which took place worldwide during 2018 are outlined below under different sections.
-This includes poetry books released during the year in different languages, major literary awards, poetry festivals and events, besides anniversaries and deaths of renowned poets etc. Nationality words link to articles with information on the nation's poetry or literature (for instance, India or France).
+Major poetry-related events that took place worldwide during 2018 are outlined below, in various different sections.
+This includes poetry books released during the year in different languages, major literary awards, poetry festivals and events, besides anniversaries and deaths of renowned poets, etc. Nationality words link to articles with information on the nation's poetry or literature (for instance, India or France).